 This technology is an RNA templated genome editing technique that can be utilized in any organism, without the typical requirement for homologous recombination.

-Current CRISPR-based methods to edit the genome are dependent on homologous recombination, which may result in non-target deletions and insertions, translocations, and rearrangements.
+Current CRISPR-based methods to edit the genome are dependent on homology-directed repair (HDR) following double-strand DNA breaks, which may result in non-target deletions and insertions, translocations, and rearrangements.
 Additionally, they are less efficient in non-dividing cells.
-Although some techniques have been described that circumvent these limitations, available CRISPR gene editing methods could be improved with regards to their efficiency and accuracy.
+Although some techniques have been described that circumvent these limitations, available CRISPR gene editing methods could be improved in terms of efficiency and accuracy.

-This technology has been validated with human cancer cell lines.
+This technology has been validated with human cancer cell lines and primary non-dividing neurons.

 IR CU20126